The tour begins at the award-winning Swift House Inn in

 Day 2 - Cycle through Salisbury and along Lake Dunmore

 Today's ride takes you past antique stores, weeping willows,

 and stone fences along quiet roads leading to Lake Dunmore and Branbury State

 Park (named for the towns of Brandon and Salisbury).
 After a picnic lunch, take

 a swim in refreshing Lake Dunmore before getting back on your bicycle.
 Finish

 the day with a scenic ride back to Middlebury.
 Explore the college town of

-Cannon Park and view an historic marker commemorating John Deere and his
+Cannon Park and view a historic marker commemorating John Deere and his

 apprenticed at an area blacksmith shop before moving to Illinois, where he

-direct you to one of the town's great restaurants, all within walking distance
+direct you to one of the town's fine restaurants, all within walking distance

 of our inn.